jho9/Deep-Learning-Analysis-of-Teeth-Scans/README.md

 # Deep-Learning-Analysis-of-Teeth-Scans

-Python repository for "Archaelogy or crime scene?
+Python repository for Jessica Vincenty's "Archaelogy or crime scene?
 Teeth micro and macro structure analysis as dating variable"